lbablon/Get-DefenderStatus/README.md

-# Get-DefenderStatus.ps1 - fecth information about Microsoft Defender on computers.
+# Get-DefenderStatus.ps1 - fetch information about Microsoft Defender on computers.

-The script is intended to fecth information about Microsoft Defender on remote computers.
+The script is intended to fetch information about Microsoft Defender on remote computers.
 The scripts will then generate an html report about AV activities.

 ## Usage